CCIFISAT/week_of_coding/Day 1/readme.md

 --> What is HTML:
-              HTML is the standard markup language for creating Web pages
+HTML is the standard markup language for creating Web pages.